 Binding nomination of beneficiaries

-If you make a valid binding nomination then the Trustee must pay the death benefit according to your instructions.
-A binding nomination must be made in writing using the Binding nomination form, and has to be updated at least every three years.
+If you make a valid binding nomination, the Trustee must pay the death benefit according to your instructions.
+A binding nomination must be made in writing - download the form by clicking on the appropriate button below.

-We'll let you know when a binding nomination is about to expire, so be sure to check your contact details are up to date.
+A binding nomination has to be updated at least every three years - we'll let you know when it's about to expire, so be sure to check your contact details are up to date.
 You can update your details by logging in to Member Access or calling us on 1800 222 071 from 8am to 8pm (AEST/AEDT) weekdays.

 If a binding nomination expires, it becomes a non-binding nomination.